Last updated: November 20, 2020

 As part of the worldwide response to the recent coronavirus (COVID-19) outbreak, restrictions are now in place preventing citizens of foreign countries from traveling to Oman on a tourist visa.

-The suspension is expected to be a short-term measure implemented to aid containment efforts, and it is hoped that all restrictions will be lifted once the disease is under control.
+The suspension is expected to be a temporary measure implemented to aid containment efforts, and it is hoped that all restrictions will be lifted once the disease is under control.

 The number of people affected in Oman itself remains low, with the introduction of visa restrictions and other measures such as self-quarantine, it is hoped that the figures will remain controlled.